glennpoorman/nodejs-samples/12-oauth/README.txt

   2. User provides credentials for authentication.
   3. On success, authorization server redirects back to client app with an authorization code.
   4. Client application uses code to ask authorization server for access token.
-  5. Access can be used to access resources on behalf of user.
+  5. Access token can be used to access resources on behalf of user.

 What this app does
 ------------------